- Rice University

 - "Searching for the Good Life: How Cultural Narratives Anchor the Aspirations of Emerging Adults"

-Hilary Davidson is a Ph.D. candidate in sociology at the University of Notre Dame.
+Hilary Davidson, a Visiting Research Associate in the Religion and Public Life Program at Rice University, is a doctoral candidate in sociology at the University of Notre Dame.
 Her dissertation explores aspirations during times of transition and uncertainty.
 Specifically, she draws on longitudinal and nationally representative in-depth interview and survey data to examine how cultural narratives and material opportunities shape what Americans coming of age aim to achieve with their lives in the midst of precarious economic conditions.
 Her research interests include cultural sociology, emerging adulthood, generosity and altruism, religion, gender, social movements, and social class.

 Ms. Davidson’s work appears in the Journal for the American Academy of Religion and Sociology of Religion.
 She is also the co-author of two books, Lost in Transition (2011) and The Paradox of Generosity (2014).
 She regularly presents her work at academic conferences and shares her work with the broader public.